Barbara Gardner (Founder and CEO)

 Thom Bonneville (Director)

-Thom Bonneville is a committee member of Quaker Concern for Animals.
+Thom Bonneville is Clerk of Quaker Concern for Animals.
 Originally from Rhinelander, Wisconsin, he now works in London in the field of publishing systems and is a hospice chaplain.

 Sarah Dunning (Director)

 Sarah Dunning is a retired early years teacher, with a special interest in children’s English, Art and Music activities, and whenever possible introducing children to the natural world and its fauna and flora.
 She served on the committee of the Anglican Society for the Welfare of Animals for many years, representing them on the committee of the interfaith Week of Prayer for World Peace group and was ASWA’s observer at Catholic Concern for Animals committee meetings.
 She abhors all suffering, regardless of race, colour, creed or species.

 Rev. Prof. Martin Henig MA.
 DPhil.
 D.Litt has taught and researched in Oxford for many years on Roman art, especially on Roman gems and Roman Britain.
 A deep concern with theology and ethics led him to study at St Stephen’s House, Oxford to pursue a vocation as a minister in the Anglican Church.
 He is Vice-President of the Anglican Society for the Welfare of Animals, a Fellow of the Oxford Centre for Animal Ethics and a founder member of the Voice for Ethical Research in Oxford.
 Between 1997-2009 he was a Supernumerary Fellow of Wolfson College, Oxford and is still a member of the Common Room of the college.
 He is also Honorary Visiting Professor at the Institute of Archaeology, UCL, London.
 He has written a huge number of papers on both of his key subjects of Roman art and animals in theology.